 Information at a glance

 - Conference Location: ZHAW Winterthur, Technikumstrasse 71, 8401 Winterthur, Eulachpassage (TN)

 - Conference Topics: Artificial Intelligence in Industry and Finance

-- Related Conference: "Perspektiven mit Industrie 4.0"
+- Related Conferences: "Perspektiven mit Industrie 4.0", "Smart Maintenance"

 Aim of the conference